| Year | Age | Invested (Yr) | Total Invested | Interest Earned | Corpus Balance |

 - You enter your date of birth

-This keeps projections aligned with actual NPS rules.
+This ensures projections stay aligned with actual NPS retirement rules.

-At retirement, NPS rules decide how much money you receive immediately and how much becomes pension.
+At retirement, NPS rules decide how much money you get immediately and how much becomes pension.

-This calculator supports both rule sets, which is rare and highly searched.
+This calculator supports both rule sets, which is critical for accurate planning.

 Current NPS Rule (60% Lump Sum / 40% Annuity)